The Difference Between a Windmill and Advanced Wind Turbine Technology

 Windmills represent an antiquated (though still used) technology, while wind turbines continue to implement newer, more responsive technology.
 Let’s start with the old:

 A Short History of Windmills

-Windmills and wind pumps have changed relatively little since the 600s, when they first came into use in the region of Sistan (now Iran and Afghanistan).
-A century later, windmills and wind pumps were operating elsewhere in the Middle East, as well as China.
+Windmills and wind pumps have changed relatively little since the 600s when they first came into use in the region of Sistan (now Iran and Afghanistan).
+A century later, windmills and wind pumps were operating elsewhere in the Middle East, as well as in China.
 By the 1300s, wind pumps were draining Dutch valleys to create farmland.

 In the United States, wind pumps became much more widespread than windmills.
 From 1850 to 1970, wind pumps sprouted like weeds across the country, with more than 6 million popping up.
 Most provided water to farms and livestock.

 The first electricity-generating wind turbine showed up in Ohio in 1888.
 But it wasn’t until the 1970s — in the midst of the Oil Crisis — that turbines able to generate more than about 25 kW arrived.
-Since then, advances in wind turbine technology have created sophisticated machines clustered over 100s of acres at a time while descendants of the livestock watered by wind pumps graze beneath their blades.
+Since then, advances in wind turbine technology have created sophisticated machines clustered over hundreds of acres at a time while descendants of the livestock watered by wind pumps graze beneath their blades.